-The common argument here is that Google and Facebook are already fraught with advertisers and have gotten too competitive.(see point 4 below on our thoughts on ads saturation).
+The common argument here is that Google and Facebook are already fraught with advertisers and have gotten too competitive.(see our point on digital marketing in Singapore for ads saturation).

 Our advice applies to the average advertiser in Singapore.
 Unless you are spending close to 6 figures a month on online ads, you probably have not reached your cap on Google & Facebook.
 Before you reach your cap, you will be fine sticking to Google and Facebook.

 Organic Mediums: While ‘organic’ suggests unpaid, these platforms aren’t entirely free.
 Crafting content for Google SEO or YouTube requires time and effort.
 Remember the days when a Facebook page would connect you to a vast audience segment?
 Those days are dwindling.
 However, since these listings are essentially free, there’s no harm in maximizing your online presence through platforms like Google My Business, Tech in Asia, e27, and others.
 Innovative organic mediums also come into play here, like affiliate and referral marketing.

 Take, for instance, Secretlab’s ingenious tactic.
 They extend the warranty on their chairs by two years when customers share an image of their purchase online.
 It’s a win-win: customers don’t pay extra, and Secretlab enjoys free promotion.
 Dropbox’s offer of additional free space to those who refer their friends is another classic example.

 For businesses exploring referral marketing, plugins like Referral Candy can handle the technical bits.

 At its core, a mechanism is your strategy or your “funnel”.
 It’s the path you guide potential customers down to hopefully turn them into paying customers.
 There are many mechanisms out there, but let’s touch on some popular ones.

 Facebook and Google provides conversion mechanisms for you to use without having to build your own websites.
 Here are some examples: